Europe approves Western world's first stem-cell therapy for rare eye condition

 The stem-cell therapy is a living-tissue product.
 It resembles a contact lens and is made from a biopsy taken from a small undamaged area of a patient’s cornea and grown in the laboratory using cell culture.

-The conditional marketing authorisation had been expected, following a positive recommendation by the European Medicines Agency in December.
+The conditional marketing authorization had been expected, following a positive recommendation by the European Medicines Agency in December.

 Chiesi said the approval meant that Holoclar would be available "in the near future" to all suitable patients in Europe, including people who have suffered eye injuries caused by solvents, acids, abrasive and chemical agents".